re Benjamin A. Hyatt

-I am a PhD Candidate in Applied Mathematics and NSF Graduate Research Fellow in my fourth year at Northwestern University, where I am also a member of the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA).
-I study numerical methods for solving partial differential equations.
-I am interested in the analysis of their stability and accuracy, and their application to problems in astrophysics and geophysics.
-My research advisor is Professor Daniel Lecoanet.
+I am a PhD Candidate in Applied Mathematics and NSF Graduate Research Fellow in my fifth year (2025-2026) at Northwestern University, where I am also a member of the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA).
+I study numerical methods for solving partial differential equations, and their application to problems in geophysics and astrophysics.
+I am advised by Daniel Lecoanet.
+I have also worked with Chris Vogl, Keaton Burns, and Anna Frishman, to name a few.
+Before beginning my graduate studies I worked with Carolyn Ernst, Muruhan Rathinam, and Jinglai Shen.

 Stability analysis of IMEX timestepping schemes

-I use the pseudospectral code Dedalus which employs multi-step and multi-stage implicit-explicit (IMEX) timestepping schemes to discretize problems in time.
+I use the pseudospectral code Dedalus which employs multistep and multistage implicit-explicit (IMEX) timestepping schemes to discretize problems in time.
 The stability properties of these schemes are well understood in the context of linear theory, but there remain open questions when evolving nonlinear flows.
 Recently, I have used methods from multiscale asymptotics to develop an analytical framework to determine the stability of IMEX schemes when used to evolve nonlinear waves.
-A preprint on this work is available on the arxiv here.
+A published manuscript on this work is published in the Journal of Computational Physics here, and can otherwise be found on the arxiv here.
 This analysis has so far been successfully applied to dispersive problems (e.g., soliton propagation), but future work can look to extend this analysis to problems with dissipation and to other classes of timestepping schemes.

 Convective boundary mixing in massive stars

-Models of stellar evolution rely on parameterizations that are primarily developed by studying dynamics in direct numerical simulations.
-Previous work (e.g., Anders et al. (2022)) has used 3D hydrodynamical simulations to study convective penetration, which is a source of uncertainty in current stellar evolution models.
-I am currently running simulations to explore the effects of rotation on convective penetration, which previous studies have not yet incorporated.
+Models of stellar evolution rely on developing parameterizations to approximate theoretical predictions from first principles, e.g., by extrapolating the results of nonlinear direct numerical simulations.
+Previous studies (e.g., Anders et al. (2022)) have used 3D hydrodynamical simulations to study convective penetration, which is a source of uncertainty in current stellar evolution models.
+I am currently running 3D simulations to explore the effects of rotation on convective penetration, which previous studies have not yet incorporated.

 Selected Publications